Novactive/NovaeZSlackBundle/bundle/Resources/doc/INSTALL.md

 ### Bundle

-Run `composer require novactive/ezslackbundle` to install the bundle and its dependencies:
+Add the lib to your composer.json, run `composer require novactive/ezslackbundle` to refresh dependencies.

 ### Register the bundle